Williams Olefins Plant explosion: Background

-Event
+Explosion

 The event was investigated by the Chemical Safety Board, and their report pieced together the event.
 At the Williams Geismar Olefin Plant, propylene was extracted from a stream of hydrocarbon by heating the mixture in one of two reboilers, followed by fractional distillation.
 The reboilers were of a shell and tube design, with the hydrocarbon stream in the shell side, and hot water in the tubes.

 While the reboilers were originally designed to be used concurrently, a modification was performed in 2001 to allow each reboiler to be used independently from the other, allowing a fouled reboiler to be cleaned without shutting the unit down.
 Valves were installed to isolate each reboiler from the other, and they had the effect of preventing the isolated reboiler from accessing the pressure relief valve at the top of the propylene distillation column.

 Reboiler B, that ultimately failed, had been purged with nitrogen and isolated from process with a single closed block valve after maintenance activity in February 2012.
 Some amount of liquid propane was determined to have entered Reboiler B despite this closed block valve.
 On June 13, 2013, Reboiler A that was in operation was believed to be fouled, and the operations supervisor intended to start the process (engaging operations and maintenance personnel) to switch to Reboiler B. According to process logs, hot water started flowing into Reboiler B at 8:33 am, and the reboiler exploded 3 minutes later after the hydrocarbon process fluid flashed to vapor, ruptured the shell of the heat exchanger, and ignited.

 The explosion killed an operator at the scene, and the operations supervisor died from burns the next day.
-167 other people on-site were injured as well.
-30,000 lb. of hydrocarbons was released, and the fire lasted for 3.5 hours.
+An additional 167 people on-site were injured and 30,000 lb. of hydrocarbons was released, with the fire lasting for 3.5 hours.